PinceredCoder/restGo/README.md

-# RestGo - Task Management API
+# restGo - Task Management API

 A RESTful API service for task management built with Go, featuring Protocol Buffers for data validation and serialization.